Theodore Romzha: Early life

 Theodore Romzha was born on 14 April 1911 in Nagybocskó, a village in Subcarpathia, Austria-Hungary (today Velykyi Bychkiv, Ukraine), inhabited by Rusyns and Hungarians.
-In his baptism certificate, his name is recorded as Tivadar György, and his nationality as Hungarian.
+In his baptism certificate, his name is recorded as Tivadar György.

 His father, Pavel Romzha, worked as an official of the railroad.
 His mother, born Maria Semack, was a full-time homemaker.
 Like many ambitious families in the region, the Romzhas spoke the Hungarian language at home.
-In the presence of others, however, they switched to the Ukrainian language.
+In the presence of others, however, they switched to the Rusyn language.
 After his graduation from the Gymnasium in Chust (today Khust), and with the help of Péter Gebé, Theodore left to study for the priesthood in Rome.
 He began as a seminarian at the Collegium Germanicum et Hungaricum, and later switched to the Russicum.
 He finished his theological studies at the Papal Gregorian University in Rome.

 Theodore was ordained a priest by Bishop Alexander Evreinov of the Russian Greek Catholic Church on Christmas Day, 1936 in the Basilica of St Mary Major.
 After completing his compulsory military service in the Czechoslovak Army, he served briefly as a pastor in several Subcarpathian parishes in Berezovo and Nizhny Bystriy before being assigned as professor of philosophy at the Eparchial Seminary in Ungvár (today Uzhhorod) in 1939.